A semi-canonical reduction for periods of Kontsevich-Zagier: Semi-algebraic compactification of domains and resolution of poles

-A similar result can be found in \cite[Proposition 4.2]{BelBro03}.
-Note that, in our case $W_0=\RR^d$ and we do not need in general to give a complete embedded resolution of $X=\partial_z S\cup Z(\omega)\cup P(\omega)$ but only consider a finite sequence of blow-ups over smooth centers containing real points which separates $\partial_z\widetilde{S}$ and the pole locus of the pull-back of the differential form.
-In particular, this implies that $\Zcal$ can not be a hypersurface of $\RR^d$ in the case of periods, because the integral $\Ical(S,P/Q)$ becomes divergent.
+Similar results can be found in~\cite[Propo.~4.2]{BelBro03} and in~\cite[Lemma~12.2.4]{HuberMullerStach:book}.
+Here, we focus in the case when $W_0=\RR^d$.
+It is worth noticing that we do not need to give a complete embedded resolution of $X_{S,\omega}$, but only to consider a finite sequence of blow-ups over smooth centers which separates $\partial\widetilde{S}$ from the pole locus of the pull-back of the differential form.
+The former implies that the Zariski closure of $\partial S \cap Z(\omega)\cap P(\omega)$ cannot be top-dimensional in $\RR^d$ whenever we are dealing with periods, because in this case the integral $\Ical(S,P/Q)$ becomes divergent.